fpanes/Final-Project/README.md

 # Final Project
 ## Attack, Defense &amp; Analysis of a Vulnerable Network
-### The objective was to put into reality a variety of principles covered throughout the cybersecurity bootcamp course, as well as to function as a pentester and SOC analyst.
+### The objective was to put into reality a variety of principles covered throughout the cybersecurity course, as well as to function as a pentester and SOC analyst.
   * Find vulnerabilities, weaknesses, and exploits to gain access to a vulnerable WordPress server.

   * Implement alarms and thresholds in Elasticsearch Watcher.